madox2/vim-ai/README.md

 🚨 **Announcement** 🚨

-AIChat is now asynchronous, you can continue using vim while the completion is happening in the background.
-You can even have multiple chat completions running in parallel in one vim instance.
-Tips: Use `options.streaming=1` to see the results coming in.
-Use `:AIStopChat` to stop completion.
-You can enable this with: `let g:vim_ai_async_chat = 1`.

 `vim-ai` can now be extended with custom provider plugins.
 However, there aren't many available yet, so developing new ones is welcome!
 For more, see the [providers](#providers) section.